API change management

 Bump automatically identifies when a change is breaking for your API consumers.
 Here are the changes considered as breaking:

-Bump can notify changes via Slack, email or RSS.
+Bump can notify changes via Slack, email, RSS or any custom HTTP webhook.

 Check the "Notify changes on Slack", fill your webhook URL and the channels you want to get the notifications on